-Orchestration workflow is one of the features offered by Azure Cognitive Service for Language.
+Orchestration workflow is one of the features offered by Azure AI Language.
 It is a cloud-based API service that applies machine-learning intelligence to enable you to build orchestration models to connect Conversational Language Understanding (CLU), Question Answering projects and LUIS applications.
 By creating an orchestration workflow, developers can iteratively tag utterances, train and evaluate model performance before making it available for consumption.
 To simplify building and customizing your model, the service offers a custom web portal that can be accessed through the Language studio.
 You can easily get started with the service by following the steps in this quickstart.

 This documentation contains the following article types: